neilord/zoho-crm-devtool/README.md

 # Zoho-CRM-DevTool
 Enhance Zoho CRM development environment with interface improvements and features

 Zoho CRM DevTool transforms your default Zoho CRM Deluge Function Editor into a professional coding environment.
-Whether you're a seasoned developer or just starting out, our extension offers a suite of features designed to improve your coding experience.
+Whether you're a seasoned developer or just starting out, our extension offers a suite of features designed to improve your coding experience

+### Install
+_The Chrome Web Store link will be there soon!
+(Currently publishing)_

 ## Font Customization
 Adjust font size, weight, italics, and line height to your preference.